sidrasajad/BehinDev-Task1/README.md

 # Responsive Landing Page

 A landing page built using HTML and CSS.
-This project was developed as part of my internship at CodeSoft.
+This project was developed as part of my internship at BehinDev.

 ## Key Features:
 - **Use a Responsive Framework:**